comradequinn/q/README.md

 To install `gen`, download the appropriate tarball for your `os` from the [releases](https://github.com/comradequinn/gen/releases/) page.
 Extract the binary and place it somewhere accessible to your `$PATH` variable.

-Optionally, you can use the below script to do that for you.
+Optionally, you can use the below script to do that for you

 ```bash
 export VERSION="v1.0.0"; export OS="linux-amd64"; wget "https://github.com/comradequinn/gen/releases/download/${VERSION}/gen-${VERSION}-${OS}.tar.gz" && tar -xf "gen-${VERSION}-${OS}.tar.gz" && rm -f "gen-${VERSION}-${OS}.tar.gz" && chmod +x gen && sudo mv gen /usr/local/bin/